clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

     title: 'Carrie Cares About Solving Our Biggest Problems, Sooner!'
     items:
       - answer: >
+          **Investing In Literacy**: Reading is an essential life skill.
-          **Investing In Literacy**: Literacy should be the top priority for all schools and Carrie will ensure that it is as your State Representative.

-          Studies suggest that If your child cannot read by the 3rd grade, it

-          gets substantially harder for them to be successful in reading.
-We need more focus on literacy, earlier in the developmental cycle of our students.
+          Literacy should be the top priority for all schools and Carrie will ensure that it is as your State Representative.
+Studies suggest that If your child cannot read by the 3rd grade, it gets substantially harder for them to be successful in reading later on in life.
+We need more focus on literacy, earlier in the developmental cycle to help our students be more successful.

-          **School Safety**: We need student resource officers (SRO's) back in our district.
+          **School Safety**: We need more student resource officers (SRO's) back in our district.
 Our children's lives are too important to be left to chance.